 - structural units: These are the nodes in the project tree and can be (only): the entire project (root), modules and folders.
 A structural unit mainly provides structure and contains very little information itself.

-- model units: These are the leafs in the project tree: microflows, pages, etc. These can be edited in an editor of the Mendix Modeler.
+- model units: These are the leafs in the project tree: microflows, pages, etc. These can be edited in an editor of Studio Pro.
 Internally, a model unit is a collection of model objects which we call: elements.

 Each model unit consists of a tree of elements.
 Examples of elements are: entities in a domain model, attributes of an entity, activities and arrows in a microflow, widgets in a page, etc.